Reporting a stray

 • If the cat is chipped, we will contact the owner

-• If the cat is not chipped, and paper collaring has not yielded any success, we will take the cat in and get it veterinary care, whilst trying to find an owner through the channels of social media
+• If the cat is not chipped, and paper collaring and advertising has not yielded any success, we will take the cat in and get it veterinary care (where space allows, we are often working from a waiting list), whilst trying to find an owner through the channels of social media

-If the cat is seriously injured, please contact Hector's House Cat Rescue, or any other local animal charity so that the cat can receive treatment
+If the cat is seriously injured, please contact Hector's House Cat Rescue, or any other local animal charity or vet practice so that the cat can receive treatment

 If the situation is urgent, and you can contain the cat, contact the RSPCA who will give you a code, and take the cat immediately to a vet.
 This will not cost you anything, and you could save the cat's life.